bdesham/pinboard-notes-backup/README.md

 ## Installation

-Prebuilt binaries are available for OS X and Linux.
-Find them on [the page for the most recent release][release].
+Prebuilt binaries are available for OS X and Linux—find them on [the page for the most recent release][release].
+Download the archive for your OS, unpack it, and copy the `pnbackup` binary to some directory in your `PATH`, like `/usr/local/bin`.

 [release]: https://github.com/bdesham/pinboard-notes-backup/releases/latest